flimflam-austin/hugo-cms-test/content/quick_reads/20200715-cdc-on-masks-in-salons/index.md

       * Stylist B’s contacts did not develop symptoms.
     _key: bd57b49dfcfc
   - order: 4
+    useCheckmark: false
     body: >-
       ## Why This Matters?

-      * As states start to “shut down” their economies during an increase in infections, this new report suggests masks may help _“to reduce the impact and magnitude of additional waves of COVID-19”_ according to the CDC.
+      * As states start to “shut down” their economies during an increase in infections, this new report suggests masks may help_“to reduce the impact and magnitude of additional waves of COVID-19”_ according to the CDC.

       * **However**, the CDC notes scientists don’t fully understand how